lewis6991/impatient.nvim/README.md

 ## Configuration

 Unlike most plugins which provide a `setup()` function, Impatient uses a configuration table stored in the global state, `_G.__luacache_config`.
-This must be populated before `require('impatient')` is run.
+If you modify the default configuration, it must be done before `require('impatient')` is run.

-Example:
+Default config:

 ```lua
 _G.__luacache_config = {